 I also enjoy learning about the technical process and progression the artist took.
 So the curation and narration of displays really enhances my experience.
 The larger museums appeal to me because I have a better chance of finding a niche I can appreciate.

 - The Art Institute of Chicago.
 I have loved this museum from childhood.
 It is large and diverse, but most importantly, has a lovely Impressionists Gallery that steals my heart.

 - MoMA Museum of Modern Art in New York, NY.
 Appreciation of modern art usually escapes me, but this museum was captivating.

 - Metropolitan Museum of Art in New York, NY.
 A behemoth of a museum, everyone can find something they love here.

-- Getty Center of Art in Los Angeles, CA. Art museums buildings are often a piece of art themselves.
+- Getty Center of Art in Los Angeles, CA. Art museum buildings are often a piece of art themselves.
 The architecture, gardens and overall setting of this museum is breathtaking.

 - Vatican Museums in Vatican City, Italy.
 I found this to be one of the most opulent and yet approachable art collections I have ever experienced.

 - Smithsonian National Portrait Gallery in Washington D.C.
 There is something about portrait galleries that draws me.
 I think it is the inherent history that is told through the portraits.